 What do you typically do after work?
-If you’re like many people, you probably eat dinner and then watch something.
-According to Nielsen statistics cited by The Atlantic, Americans now spend over half a day interacting with media during the first part of that year.
+If you’re like many people, you probably eat dinner and then watch some television.
+According to Nielsen’s 2020 Total Audience report, Americans spent over 12 hours per day interacting with media during the first part of that year.

-While there’s nothing wrong with chilling on the couch watching Netflix, playing video games, and browsing social media.
-But 2019 research published in the Journal of Applied Psychology shows that if you want to have a better day tomorrow, you might want to do something different tonight.
+There’s nothing wrong with chilling on the couch watching Netflix, playing video games, and browsing social media.
+But 2019 research published in the Journal of Applied Psychology shows that if you want to have a better day tomorrow, you need to do something different tonight.

-How Activities Influence Productivity
+How Your Evening Routine Can Influence Your Productivity

 In the evening, employees described what they did after work.
-For their evening activities, the employees were asked whether each activity gave them a sense of mastery, such as learning a new language or playing a sport, as well as how that activity made them feel.
+For their evening activities, the employees were asked whether each activity gave them a sense of proficiency, such as learning a new language or playing a sport, as well as how that activity made them feel.
 They were also asked how well the activity helped them relieve stress and detach from work.

-Researchers discovered that the employees who engaged in activities that gave them a sense of mastery were more motivated to create positive change at work the next day.
+Researchers discovered that the employees who engaged in activities that gave them a sense of proficiency were more motivated to create positive change at work the next day.
 They also reported feeling more relaxed, inspired, and joyful than the other employees.

-The employees who engaged in activities that helped distance them from work, such as meditation or listening to music, felt relaxed but didn’t experience the same “take charge” feelings, such as excitement and inspiration, at work the next day.
+The employees who engaged in activities that helped distance them from work, such as meditation or listening to music, felt relaxed but didn’t experience the same take-charge feelings, such as excitement and inspiration, at work the next day.